porridgewithraisins/e2ee.js/README.md

 -   `keyLength`: The length of the key used in ECDH.
 The default is 256 bits.
 128 bit and 192 bit keys are also supported.

-Please see the [known issues](#known-issues) for information on various platforms' support for these parameters.
+Please see the [known issues](#known-issues) for information on various platforms' support for various values of these parameters.

-That said,the defaults work perfectly on all platforms.
-Use them unless you have a good reason not to.
+That said, the defaults work perfectly on all platforms.
+So use them unless you have a good reason not to.

 Make sure to use uniform values across all the parties involved in your system.
 Two parties initialised with different sets of parameters most likely will not be able to communicate with each other.